city41/smaghetti/README.md

 As of this writing I have [began the effort](https://github.com/city41/smaghetti/discussions/138) of truly reverse engineering the game with the goal of fully decompiling the game back to C code using tools such as Ghidra and Radare2.
 If you have experience with this or want to contribute, please comment in the discussion.

+For now, the [decomp directory](https://github.com/city41/smaghetti/tree/main/decomp) is the home of this effort.

 ### HexTree tool

 This tool is growing to be pretty powerful.
 It really lets you explore and manipulate a level.
 I need to document a bit how it works, but just playing with it should enable one to figure out most of its features.